lucasrudyw/improv-scenes/README.md

 # improv-scenes
-This app generates characters, actions, and settings as a starting point for an improvisational comedy scene
+This app generates characters, an action, and a setting to provide a starting point for an improvisational comedy scene